What is policy?

 Any helpful supplemental information should be attached to the memorandum, and the memorandum should conclude with two lines indicating "I concur" and "I do not concur," with a space for the Director's signature.
 The Director will check the appropriate decision line.

-Prior to formally requesting a waiver, the problem or issue should first be discussed with staff at the Office of Policy, who will help ascertain whether there is some other acceptable way to achieve the desired result.
+Before formally requesting a waiver, the problem or issue should first be discussed with staff at the Office of Policy, who will help ascertain whether there is some other acceptable way to achieve the desired result.
 The Office of Policy will also ensure that other NPS offices with relevant responsibilities and expertise are consulted.
 A waiver cannot be granted if it would result in the impairment of park resources or values, and thus violate the no-impairment clause of the NPS Organic Act.

 15. May the public participate in policy-making?
 The travel and tourism industry, recreational equipment manufacturers, environmental organizations, the visiting public and many others have a strong interest in the way the national parks are managed.
 They also have a strongly held belief in their right to participate in the decision-making process.
 This belief is supported by the Administrative Procedure Act, which requires agencies to give the public an opportunity to comment on major policy decisions that will affect them.
 Prudence and Departmental policy dictate that the NPS seek and consider public comment through Federal Register notices and other selective means as we adopt our Directorís Orders and update NPS Management Policies, just as we routinely do with NPS regulations.
 However, we do not generally seek public comment on operational matters that are likely to be of no, or limited, interest to the public.